Penguins pull away in third to beat Devils 4-1

+Guentzel has three goals and three assists during a four-game point streak that started shortly after the Penguins lost captain Sidney Crosby for at least six weeks following surgery to repair a sports hernia.
+Pittsburgh’s top line has kept rolling anyway as Guentzel, Rust and Evgeni Malkin have combined for eight goals and 12 assists in the five games since Crosby went down.

+“I think they kind of feed off each other,” Penguins defenseman John Marino said.
+“They always kind of know where they are.
+They’re always in the right position.”
-PITTSBURGH (AP) — Jared McCann and John Marino scored 25 seconds apart in the third period to boost the Pittsburgh Penguins past the New Jersey Devils 4-1 on Friday night.

-Jake Guentzel picked up his team-leading 11th goal for Pittsburgh and Dominik Kahun added his sixth of the season as the Penguins snapped a four-game winless streak at home against New Jersey.

-Tristan Jarry trimmed his goals-against average to 1.81 by stopping 36 shots, weathering an early second-period surge from the Devils then coasting after Guentzel’s pretty backhand goal just past the midway point gave the Penguins the momentum they would need.
+And they’re getting help.
+Marino and Jared McCann scored 25 seconds apart in the third period to chase Blackwood.
+Dominik Kahun added his sixth goal in 11 games as the Penguins snapped a four-game winless streak at home against New Jersey.
+Tristan Jarry trimmed his goals-against average to 1.81 by stopping 36 shots, weathering an early second-period surge from the Devils then coasting after Guentzel’s pretty move.

 Taylor Hall scored his third of the season for the Devils.
-Mackenzie Blackwood made 30 saves before being pulled in favor of Louis Domingue early in the third period after giving up goals on back to back shots by McCann and Marino.
+Blackwood made 30 saves before being removed in favor of Louis Domingue early in the third period after giving up goals on back to back shots.

+“That one is not on Mackenzie,” New Jersey coach John Hynes said.
+“I mean, he kept us in the game in the first period.
+The pull was not regarding Mackenzie or the disappointment in him by any means.”

 If the Penguins were drained following consecutive overtime losses to the streaking New York Islanders, it didn’t show.
 Pittsburgh carried play early and Kahun gave the Penguins the lead 7:51 into the first when linemate Dominik Simon created a turnover along the boards in the New Jersey zone and slipped the puck to Kahun.
 Kahun worked his way past Devils defenseman Mirco Mueller and flipped the puck past Blackwood’s stick to put Pittsburgh in front.

 Hall evened it 31 seconds into the second with a power-play goal, the third Pittsburgh surrendered in two games following a franchise record-tying stretch in which the Penguins went 10 games without giving up a goal while a man down.
 New Jersey kept pressing, ripping off 12 shots at Jarry in the opening eight minutes of the second.
-Jarry, however, stood his ground and the offense responded behind a top line that has kept right on humming even with captain Sidney Crosby out following surgery to repair a sports hernia.

-Guentzel took a lead pass from Evgeni Malkin — centering the top line in Crosby’s absence — and broke in alone on Blackwood.
-He dumped the puck into the open net following a nifty deke from his forehand to his backhand to put Pittsburgh back in front.
+Jarry, however, stood his ground.

 The Penguins have been only so-so finishing off opponents this season, coming in 6-2-1 when leading after two periods, including a late collapse against the Islanders on Tuesday that ended with New York extending its point streak to 15 games.
 There would be no letdown this time against a New Jersey attack that’s struggling to score goals.